 3. Student-Driven Tools

-Giving students the actual tools to manage their own learning is a really important strategy, and it’s a big part of how personalized learning examples play out.
-This could mean digital portfolios where kids collect and think about their work.
+Giving students the real tool to manage their personal learning is and/or will be a big part of how personalised learning examples will happen.
+This might include digital portfolios in which children can gather and reflect upon their learning.

 4. Collaborative Learning